What budget should you plan for a trip to Guadeloupe?

 6 - Food budget

 As with your accommodation budget, this can vary greatly depending on how you travel.
 The cheapest option is, of course, to cook for yourself, at least for breakfast and dinner.
-If you want to limit your food budget, avoid eating anything imported from France (it will still be much more expensive).
+To keep your food budget down, avoid products imported from mainland France, which are generally much more expensive.

 To give you an idea of your budget, here are some ranges: